SE-LAPS/EduLift/README.md

 <br/>

 ## 👨‍💻Technologies and Tools
-Frontend: React Js
+1️⃣Frontend: React Js<br>
-Backend: Python (Flask) for API and ML model integration
+2️⃣Backend: Python (Flask) for API and ML model integration<br>
-Database: PostgreSQL for relational data, Redis for caching, and NoSQL for unstructured data Machine Learning: TensorFlow/Keras for deep learning models, Scikit-learn for classical ML models
+3️⃣Database: PostgreSQL for relational data, Redis for caching, and NoSQL for unstructured data<br>
+4️⃣Machine Learning: TensorFlow/Keras for deep learning models, Scikit-learn for classical ML models<br>
-Deployment: Cloud (AWS/GCP/Azure) with CI/CD for efficient updates
+5️⃣Deployment: Cloud (AWS/GCP/Azure) with CI/CD for efficient updates<br>
-Security: Use authentication protocols like OAuth 2.0 and secure encryption libraries for sensitive data
+6️⃣Security: Use authentication protocols like OAuth 2.0 and secure encryption libraries for sensitive data

 ## 📝 License
     This project is licensed under the MIT License.
 See the LICENSE file for more details.